Economy of Kazakhstan: Economic growth and GDP

 In 2016 Kazakhstan's economy started to recover from the crisis caused by low oil prices and the tenge devaluation.
 According to the Minister of National Economy of Kazakhstan, in nine months of 2016 the GDP growth reached 0.4%.
 Sectors of economy that experienced the highest growth included construction (6.9%), agriculture (4.9%), and transport sector (4.0%).

-The GDP per capita in current US$ in Kazakhstan declined by about 40% between 2013 compared and 2017.
+The GDP per capita in current US$ in Kazakhstan declined by about 40% between 2013 and 2017.

 Kazakhstan was ranked 25th out of 190 countries in the World Bank's Doing Business 2020 report.
 The country improved its position by 3 points, from 28 to 25, in the 2020 ranking compared to the previous year.
 This placed Kazakhstan ahead of countries such as Iceland (26th place), Austria (27th place), Russia (28th place), Japan (29th place), etc.

 Kazakhstan has prioritized the development of non-oil sectors of economy, which accounted for 85% of the country's economic growth in 2019.

-In the first seven months of 2020, Kazakhstan exported significantly more goods than the previous year, including a seven-fold increase in automobile exports.
-The country's GDP decreased by 3 percent due to the decline in the service sector because of the COVID-19 pandemic, but the real sector of the economy grew significantly.
-Agriculture, construction, and manufacturing all saw increases in production in the first eight months of the year.

 The biggest growth in 2020 occurred in the automotive industry (+53.6%), pharmaceuticals (+39.7%), processed metal products (+19.5%), mechanical engineering (+16.5%), as well as in light industry (+16.4%).
 The industries in the service sector that demonstrated growth included construction (+10.7%) and information and communications (+8.2%).

+The World Bank reported that Kazakhstan's economy recorded a gross domestic product (GDP) growth of 3.2% in 2022.
+This was a part of the trend where the economy was projected to grow by 3.9% in 2023, driven mainly by the hydrocarbons sector and increased oil production.